 Why Am I Tired All Day But Can't Sleep at Night?

-Our sleep is maintained by a sleep system and a wake system- a set of cues your body sends in order to help you feel awake and alert and then to help you feel drowsy.
-These systems are influenced by things like sunlight, body temperature, our schedule, activity level, hormones, and substances like nicotine, caffeine, and alcohol.
-The balance of our sleep and wake systems can be thrown off by a variety of factors, thus impacting sleep:
+Our sleep is maintained by a sleep system and a wake system.
+These systems are a set of cues your body sends to help you feel awake and alert, and then to help you feel drowsy.
+They are influenced by factors like sunlight, body temperature, our schedule, activity level, hormones, and substances like nicotine, caffeine, and alcohol.
+The balance of our sleep and wake systems can be thrown off by various factors, thus impacting sleep.

 Stress and Hyperarousal

-If you have anxiety, a lot of stress, or issues that cause hyperarousal, such as PTSD, then this can impact your sleep.
+If you have anxiety, a lot of stress, or issues that cause hyperarousal, such as PTSD, this can impact your sleep.
 This is particularly true if bedtime is your first quiet moment of the day.
+Your mind may race with thoughts, making it hard to relax.

 Fatigue, Napping, and Lack of Activity

-there’s a vicious cycle of insomnia in which difficulty sleeping leads to naps or inactivity and that, in turn, leads to problems sleeping.
-Throughout the day our body builds up sleep pressure that helps make us feel drowsy at night, but if you’re not active or are taking naps then you may not be building up enough sleep pressure.
+There’s a vicious cycle of insomnia where difficulty sleeping leads to naps or inactivity.
+This, in turn, leads to more problems sleeping.
+Throughout the day, our body builds up sleep pressure that helps make us feel drowsy at night.
+However, if you’re not active or are taking naps, you may not be building up enough sleep pressure.

 Learned Sleeplessness